Safe and Sound Protocol (SSP)

 What to Expect

-Prior to scheduling the five-day protocol, all clients must attend a 50-minute intake session to determine if SSP is right for them.
+Prior to scheduling the SSP, all clients must attend a 50-minute intake session to determine if SSP is right for them.
 Due to the importance of a safe and supportive environment, clients may need to be actively engaged with a therapist (through Willow Grove or an outside provider).
 For some, especially those with a history of complex trauma, it is recommended that the protocol be delivered in shorter segments over a longer period of time.
 Your provider will work with you to ensure a treatment plan that is as safe and effective as possible.

 Parent testimonial for a child diagnosed with Autism, Fetal Alcohol Syndrome, RAD, ADHD